slice/react-native-audio-pro/README.md

 ### About contentType

-The `contentType` option informs the underlying audio engine how to optimize playback.
-Use `'speech'` for voice-based audio (e.g., stories, podcasts) and `'music'` for music-heavy tracks.
-This helps the OS route audio appropriately and manage interruptions.
-This setting is optional and defaults to `'music'`.
-Changes apply on the next `play()` call.
+Use `'speech'` for podcasts or audiobooks, `'music'` for songs or music-heavy audio.
+This optimizes playback behavior like audio focus and routing.
+Defaults to `'music'`.

-## The useAudioPro Hook
+## ⚡️ useAudioPro Hook Example

 The `useAudioPro` hook gives you real-time access to the playback state, current position, and total duration.